“Since it’s a social media app we need a live action video.”

 Just because your target audience may be more experienced or older than what the idea of ‘cartoons’ invokes in most people’s mind, that doesn’t mean animation won’t do the trick.
 If the sound design is a bit more matter-of-fact (i.e. sans ukuleles and whistles) and the design has a seasoned, mature look, you can keep serious people engaged on serious topics.

-MISCONCEPTION 2: Animation can’t create an emotional connection
+MISCONCEPTION 2: Corporate animations can’t create an emotional connection

 Really strong emotional connections in videos are often the product of subtle facial expressions and body language that viewers connect with because it feels real.
 But illustrated characters can express the same subtle level of disdain, sadness, joy, etc. with the slight manipulation of a few key frames.
 Just because it’s made on a machine (computer) doesn’t mean it can’t be heartfelt (tear).
 Besides, anyone whose seen Inside Out knows that animation can create A LOT of emotions…